Self-Guided Walking Tour in Syracuse

 AI Tourguide

-Self-Guided Tour vs. Group Tour in Siracusa
+Self-Guided Tour vs. Group Tour in Syracuse

 Honest answer: you can do this walk entirely self-guided and lose almost nothing.
 The two paid sites that genuinely benefit from context are the Paolo Orsi museum (€10) and the Neapolis park (€17).
 Everything else is either free (the temples, the cathedral, the square, the market, the fountain view) or a cheap €5 add-on (the castle).
 So your hard costs for the whole day are roughly €32 in tickets if you go inside everything, less if you skip the castle interior.